Gibreab Teferi

-Gibreab Teferi Dasta (ግብረአብ ተፈሪ ደስታ; 1923 – 15 January 1988), also spelled Gebreab Teferi, was an Ethiopian activist, poet and playwright known for his extensive knowledge of the Ge’ez and Amharic language.
+Gibreab Teferi Dasta (ግብረአብ ተፈሪ ደስታ; 1923 – 15 January 1988), also spelled Gebreab Teferi, was an Ethiopian activist, poet and playwright known for his extensive knowledge of the Ge’ez and Amharic languages.

-A well-known Ethiopian poet, Gibreab Teferi Dasta died at age of 65 in Addis Ababa.
+Gibreab died aged 65 in Addis Ababa.
 He was one of the early pioneers of Ethiopian music and Theater.
-Gibreab was a celebrated poet, lyricist, and playwright who wrote over two-hundred songs, dozen plays, and hundreds of poems in the Amharic language.
+He was a poet, lyricist, and playwright who wrote over two-hundred songs, dozen plays, and hundreds of poems in the Amharic language.
 Gibreab's patriotism as can be seen in many of his songs and plays.
 He also worked as a journalist, author, musician, composer and theater director.
 He wrote several unpublished plays, thousands of songs, and was in the process of publishing a book of plays and poems when he died in 1988.
-He also served in the Imperial Army (ˈክቡር ዘበኛ), rising to the rank of Shalaqa-Basha and was the primary Amharic lyricist for the Ras Band in the famous Ras Hotel, eventually becoming management there, where he worked until retirement.
+He also served in the Imperial Army (ˈክቡር ዘበኛ), rising to the rank of Shalaqa-Basha and was the primary Amharic lyricist for the Ras Band in the Ras Hotel, eventually becoming management there, where he worked until retirement.

 Life

 Gibreab Teferi was born in 1923 in the Bure Damot region of Gojjam Province to his father, the Commander of the Right Brigade, Qenyazmach Teferi Dasta, and his mother, Weyzero Semagne Tasama.

 Gibreab was married to Yeshimebet Aregaye.
 He fathered ten children – four boys and six girls.
-As of 2018, five of his children reside in the United States and live in the Pacific Northwest near Seattle, Washington.
-The other five reside in the capital of Ethiopia, Addis Ababa.